-Looking at the implementation of the methods one can see that the status of the calling object is assigned assigning the value passed as an operand tr to its member t.
-The attribute this is automatically created by the compiler for any class and is equal to the address of the object in the memory. this returns then the object itself (see the chapter on pointers).
+Looking at the implementation of the methods one can see that the status of the calling object is assigned assigning the value passed as an operand tr to its member \t.
+The attribute this is automatically created by the compiler for any class and is equal to the address of the object in the memory. \this returns then the object itself (see the chapter on pointers).
 This is why the methods can be catenated: if a method returns the calling object, the dot operator . acts on it again once executing the next method in the sequence.
+If, on the other hand, methods return a copy of the calling object, the next method in the sequence will be executed on that copy rather than on the original one.